 Salbutamol is part of the category of substances called Beta-2 agonists.
 They are used to treat conditions like asthma.
 If you’ve ever suffered from mild or severe forms of asthma, or if you’ve seen people with the condition, you know that it’s highly uncomfortable to live with, and potentially life-threatening.
 The respiratory tract may come to a close, making us unable to breathe.
 It is one of the riskiest physiological states one can get into.

 At the same time, if you’ve done competitive sports, you know how stressful endurance and sprint efforts can be cardio-respiratorily.
 Being able to live normally while having asthma is a very fortunate thing.
 Being able to practice sports at pace while having asthma is very, very fortunate.
-But, to leave everyone else behind on a three-week cycling race, climbing mountains with the world’s best athletes *who don’t have asthma*, and leave them in the dust: How is this possible that not one of the non-asthmatic riders can follow the asthmatic sufferer?
+But, to leave everyone else behind on a three-week cycling race, climbing mountains with the world’s best athletes *who don’t have asthma*, and leave them in the dust.
+Seriously?
+How is this possible that not one non-asthmatic rider in the world can follow the asthmatic sufferer?

 “Beta-2 agonists such as salbutamol are used, not only by asthmatic athletes to prevent exercise induced asthma, but also by non-asthmatic athletes as a potentially ergogenic agent.”

 While the scientists’ own tests could not prove a performance-enhancing effect, it is difficult to comprehend what would be the motivation for someone who does not need medication to take it anyway, especially if you are a world-class athlete.
 Maybe it goes like this: “Hey man, this inhaler expands your respiratory tract.
 You get more oxygen in.
 Can you find yourself a doc to give you a prescription?
 Don’t we all have difficulty breathing, sometimes, to a certain extent?”

-If beta-2 agonists do improve performance, why are they legal?
+If beta-2 agonists improve performance, why are they legal?

 While the evidence remains to be confirmed about the performance enhancement, we have the winner of most important cycling events over the past 5 years taking this drug regularly.
 Haven’t we seen this movie before?
-Plus, non-asthmatic athletes are taking it voluntarily, this alone tells you the word of mouth is that it works .
+If non-asthmatic athletes are taking it voluntarily, this alone tells you the word of mouth is that it works .
 Studies confirm the fact.
 Froome’s wins confirmed the fact, in a way as well.
 So, why does the UCI allow it?

 One argument is to allow asthmatic athletes to continue doing their job so that the condition does not create an unfair handicap.
 This could make sense.
 We don’t choose to be asthmatic.
 It is like an illness.
 To the extent that a professional rider needs to make a living, there could be a case in allowing a drug to allow that person to continue to compete.
 But in the context we are presented with, there appears to be abuse and misinformation.
 Non-asthmatic athletes should not be allowed to take the substance.
 And if beta-2 agonists do make a difference – they sure seem to be working for Froome, should they remain legal?
 If the drug enhances performance, instead of making the competition more fair, it makes it unfair to those who aren’t taking that medication.